fabiooperti/Fabio-Operti---Data-analytics-project/SQL project/Sales analysis/SQL scripts.md

 ```
 ![image](https://github.com/fabiooperti/Fabio-Operti---Data-analytics-project/assets/170554271/be838a1d-f065-4f63-8ae8-d72bf4b66945)

-### Can we see all the customers that have never ordered from us, but are in our database?
+### Can we see all the customers that have never ordered from us in our database?
 We can still try to convert them maybe...
 ```
 SELECT
 FirstName,